boba-and-beer/pipelinenotifier/README.md

+# Problem Statement

+Data scientists code up a lot of pipelines that can often take a long time due to long pre-processing sequences or massive amounts of time required.
+And if errors occur, then the pipeline needs to be re-run.
+This means we usually want to be notified as early as possible if errors occurred.

+# So what is pipelinenotifier?

+Pipeline notifier will send messages to your Slack/Discord/Keybase channel once you set up a webhook.
+Support can be added for more channels if desired.
+Feel free to ping me at jacky.wong@vctr.ai.
+It will send error messages so you can tell what is wrong the moment it happens.

 # Data Science Bots

 As data scientists, you are running a lot of code over a large amount of time.
 This often means that that you want to be notified about things via mobile while you have applications running in the background.